flyingmachine/brave-clojure-web/content/basic-emacs.md

 ![Emacs configged](/images/basic-emacs/emacs-configged.png)

-Feel free to resize it however you please.
-Now that we've got everything set up, let's actually start doing some editing!
+Now that we've got everything set up let's learn how to use Emacs!

 ## Emacs Escape Hatch

-Before we go further, you need to know an important Emacs key binding:
-Control+g.
-This key binding quits whatever Emacs command you're trying to run, so if things aren't going right, hold down the Control key and press "g" and then try again.
+Before we dig into the fun stuff, you need to know an important Emacs key binding: Control+g.
+This key binding quits whatever Emacs command you're trying to run.
+So if things aren't going right, hold down the "control" key and press "g" and then try again.
 It won't close Emacs or make you lose any work; it'll just cancel your current action.

 ## Emacs Buffers